Mayaguez incident: Fourth NSC meeting

+When Ford asked for the Pentagon's recommendation, Schlesinger deferred to Jones who said "We recommend that we land [on the morning of the 15th] on the island and on the ship."
+He told the NSC members the island could be taken with "high assurance of success."
+He thought, "The 175 Marines can secure themselves, with gunships and tactical air...
+When the second group arrives, we can cut off the neck of the island and move out...
+With somewhat over 600 Marines by nightfall, we should have a good feel for what is there.
+We can perhaps withdraw the next day."
+Jones concluded his presentation by saying "that is the operation as we recommend it, as a joint recommendation from all the Joint Chiefs."

 At 10:10, despite having been hit by tear gas, the fishing boat arrived at Kampong Som.
 The Khmer Rouge commander at Kampong Som, apparently fearing attack by the Americans, refused to accept responsibility for Mayaguez's crew and so the fishing boat moved further down the coast, dropping anchor off the island of Koh Rong Sanloem.
 The circling fighters lost track of the fishing boat once it entered the port at Kampong Som, and so this was the location transmitted up the chain of command.
 At 11:29, U.S. aircraft sank another patrol boat and damaged another four.

 1/4 Marines had arrived at U-Tapao from the Philippines at 05:45 on 14 May and had been waiting on standby for a helicopter assault on Mayaguez, but as the news of the arrival of the fishing boat at Kampong Som came in the helicopter assault was cancelled.
 At 14:00, BLT 2/9 began arriving at U-Tapao.